 Famous Restaurants From Amber Cove and Puerto Plata

 For cruise visitors, famous should mean a restaurant that helps planning, not just a name that shows up on old lists.
-A famous restaurant from Amber Cove should either fit a Puerto Plata city route, fit a short coastal Maimon route, or be memorable enough that the extra transport is clearly worth it.
+A famous restaurant from Amber Cove should either fit a Puerto Plata city route, fit a shorter Maimon route, or be memorable enough that the extra transport is clearly worth it.

 La Casita Azul is one of the cleanest city-dinner answers when the traveler wants a memorable Puerto Plata meal and a real evening feel.
 It is stronger for adult groups and couples than for rushed lunch logic.